olsner/jobclient/README.md

 You can also work around it by running a single "last" piece of work (if there is one) without wrapping it in `jobclient`.

+## Known issues ##

+* "`acquire_token: Resource temporarily unavailable`"

+  The "read" end of the jobserver pipe is sometimes set non-blocking (seen with GNU Make 4.2.1).
+May be possible to work around on the client side.

 ## License ##

 All the code here is MIT licensed.